New Afghan president re-opens inquiry into Kabul Bank scandal

-KABUL Oct 1 Afghanistan's new president on Wednesday re-opened an inquiry into a 2010 bank scandal involving a Ponzi scheme that collapsed triggering a financial crisis and dealing a heavy blow to confidence in the banking sector.
+KABUL Afghanistan's new president on Wednesday re-opened an inquiry into a 2010 scandal over a bank that collapsed triggering a financial crisis and dealing a heavy blow to confidence in the banking sector.

 President Ashraf Ghani re-opened an inquiry into the theft of almost $1 billion from Kabul Bank with a decree, fulfilling a campaign promise to make fighting corruption a priority.